 Myth No. 7.
-The digital journey ends at implementation
+Your digital transformation journey ends at implementation

 I hope that you don’t fall into the trap of these digital transformation myths this holiday season.
 Let us know if you have a concern about any of the seven above and we can help.
 Join us for one of our upcoming webcasts where we talk about how Dynamics 365 can help.